 To recognize the academic achievement of talented incoming high school graduates, CWU awards Merit Tuition Awards to selected students who are admitted to Central each year by February 1, and who will start school in the upcoming fall.
 These tuition awards are based on the applicants' high school GPA and standardized test scores.
 You must maintain a 2.5 cumulative GPA or better for each term while receiving a merit tuition award.
 If you fail to maintain a 2.5 cumulative GPA, your award will be canceled for that academic term.

 To recognize the academic achievement of talented transfer students, CWU awards a limited number of Merit Tuition Awards to transfer students admitted to CWU on or before February 1st of each year and who will start in the upcoming Fall Term.
 The tuition awards are based on the applicant's transfer GPA of 3.50 and above.
-The 2012-2013 transfer tuition award amount is $1,050 for the academic year.
 The number of transfer tuition awards available and amounts of transfer tuition awards are subject to change each year.

 CWU Employee Dependent Tuition Waiver Program